livebook-dev/livebook/README.md

   * LIVEBOOK_IP - sets the ip address to start the web application on.
     Must be a valid IPv4 or IPv6 address.

-  * LIVEBOOK_BASE_URL_PATH - sets the base url path the web application is served on.
-    Useful when deploying behind a reverse proxy.
+  * LIVEBOOK_NODE - sets the node name for running Livebook in a cluster.
+Note that this sets RELEASE_NODE if present when creating a release.

   * LIVEBOOK_PASSWORD - sets a password that must be used to access Livebook.
     Must be at least 12 characters.
 Defaults to token authentication.